Posted in Technology

 Turn on “Original Sound” in-meeting.

 When you’re in a live meeting, tap the screen to view the control icons.
 Touch the three dots that represent “More” options.
+The third item down is Enable Original Sound.
+Touch this to turn on Original Sound during the meeting.

 If you want to turn off Original Sound, go back to the “More” menu and your option will look like this: